 Some people with ADHD find systems boring.
 Me, I find them comforting.
 They’re like a map that show me where I’m supposed to be when I veer off path.
 They’re a rope I cling to when the winds of chaos try to blow me away.

 If you’re only just figuring out how to write a novel, you might spend endless time learning and figuring out how to do things the “right way” and never starting anything.
 I don’t want that for you.
-Check out my writing process and feel free to steal each and every step for your own use.
+Check out my writing process and feel free to take any of the steps for your own use.

 Plan your stories – if it works for you